 Last week we wrote an article on How to Hire BDRs and SDRs.
 The response was overwhelmingly positive so we decided to do a follow up piece about how to hire Account Executives.

-So… How do you hire an Account Executive?
+So… How do you hire Account Executives?
 This is a loaded question.
 Before we get started, it is important to know that not all Account Executives are created equal.
-What I mean by this is that there are a number of things to consider before you set out to look for the next individual contributor to join your sales team.
+What I mean by this is there are a number of things to consider before you set out to look for the next individual contributor to join your sales team.
 These factors will help you define the kind of sales professional you are looking to hire, what kind of sales skills are transferable, and what kind of compensation package will attract the talent you seek – some things to consider are Quota Amount, Average Size Deal, Selling Cycle, and Decision Makers they are selling to.

 Now, how do you hire them?
 To help you learn how to hire Account Executives, here are 4 of the most common mistakes companies make when they are trying to hire.
 If you can avoid these pitfalls, you will be setting yourself up for success: